Favism

 What is Favism?

-A hemolytic disease caused by eating fava beans.
+A hemolytic disease caused by glucose-6-phosphate dehydrogenase (G6PD) deficiency.

-Who is affected by Favism?
+Who is most affected by Favism?

 What are the symptoms of Favism?